mostafaaminflakes/Using-RabbitMQ-in-Microservices/README.md

 ## Postman

--   Import the collection file from [/postman/collection.json](postman/collection.json) into Postman.
+-   Import the collection file from [/postman/collection.json](postman) into Postman.
--   Navigate to `Authorization/Bearer Token` and add the token from step [3.8](#token) above.
+-   Navigate to `Authorization/Bearer Token` and add the token from [this step](#token) above.

 ## Notes

-Depending on your internet speed, you may need need to run `[docker compose up -d]` command twice at first time only to allow all dependencies to install properly.
+Depending on your internet speed, you may need need to run `[docker compose up -d]` command **twice** at first time only to allow all dependencies to install properly.
 This is because the queue container depends on other containers to be ready to run.